The smallest Transit is a neat solution for those upgrading from a car-based van

 Clever design helps to save money

 The rear bumper has a multi-piece design to make it cheaper to repair, while Ford’s Easyfuel system is fitted as standard, which supposedly makes it impossible to fill up with the wrong type of fuel.
+We understand that some people still manage to do this, however, so best to try and pay attention at the pumps!

 The Ford Transit Courier is assembled in Turkey.
 Ford says it has covered nearly a million miles in testing, and - for example - doors have been opened and closed 250,000 times to make sure the mechanisms can cope with working life.